All individuals looking to join the Armed Forces will be required to attend a Military Entrance Processing Station.

 This is conducted in private between a medical professional and the applicant only.

-You will be asked on items such as previous medical history, procedures and drug use.
+You will be asked about items such as previous medical history, procedures, and drug use.

 Behavioral Health